Aiko have taken the market by storm.

 475W datasheet here.

-Those who have read my worries about selling 'unique' panels might be surprised by my recommendations for Aiko.
+Those who have read my worries about selling 'unique' panels may be surprised that I'm not shying away from Aiko.

 I am not a fan of panels that have totally unique electrical characteristics like Sunpower Maxeon, REC Alpha.